 Employers of all sizes must comply with the Patient Protection and Affordable Care Act (ACA), commonly referred to as "Obamacare."
 Small businesses may benefit from some of the ACA's incentives, such as access to the health insurance marketplaces and certain exemptions.
 Only large businesses, those with 50 or more full-time equivalent (FTE) employees -- working 30+ hours per week on average -- are required to offer health insurance or pay a penalty.

-This article focuses on the basics of Obamacare for small businesses, how to comply with the law, and your health care options as a small employer.
+This article focuses on the basics of Obamacare for small businesses, how to comply, and your health care options as a small employer.
 See Obamacare Basics: Understanding the Affordable Care Act for a general overview of the ACA.

 Summary of Benefits and Coverage

 All employers are required to provide their employees with a summary of benefits and coverage form, which explains the cost and coverage of their plan.
 The purpose of this notice is to allow employees to compare the employer-sponsored plan with those offered in the private market.
-Penalties may be levied for noncompliance.
+Penalties may be levied for noncompliance (although there is no individual mandate to purchase coverage).

 Small Business Health Care Tax Credit